 In Their Boots

 Five Veterans were given a chance to create a documentary about their experiences coming home from the current wars.
 In Their Boots is the end product.
 The stories range from a Marine dealing with survivor’s guilt to two Iraq Veterans managing the difficulty of going back to school after experiencing war.
 Watch the trailer here.
-You can also view each of the documentaries for free.

 While we’re on the subject of war and Veteran documentaries, has anyone seen good docs of past eras?
 Frozen Chosin, a doc about the Battle of the Chosin Reservoir during the Korean War, opened this year to strong reviews.